[View Printable Version]

 Special Necessary Requirement

 When required to operate a motor vehicle, possession of a valid New York State Non-CDL or CDL, including any special endorsements, as required for the type of vehicle being operated.
+Where possession of a license is required, eligibility for and continued possession of the license is required for employment.

 When assigned to the Onondaga County Department of Transportation